-1 Resolves problems requiring standard analysis and the application of established or routine solutions.
+Resolves problems requiring standard analysis and the application of established or routine solutions.

-Notes: Position at this level are told where the answer is.
+Notes: Positions at this level are told where the answer is.
 A set process and/or procedure outlines each step to follow.

-2 Resolves problems requiring analysis and the discernment of the most suitable solution(s)/processes(s) available.
-Selects from "in the box"/best practice models/strategies to resolve problems.
+Resolves problems requiring analysis and the discernment of the most suitable solution(s)/processes(s) available.
+Selects from "in-the-box"/best-practice models and strategies to resolve problems.

-Notes: Given multiple choices to find the answer.
+Notes: Positions are given multiple choices to find the answer.

-3 Devises methods and processes to analyze/evaluate problems.
+Devises methods and processes to analyze/evaluate problems.
 Problems require deviation from routine or available solutions for resolution.

-Notes: Researches the answer using multiple sources (out of the box thinking).
+Notes: Researches the answer using multiple sources (out-of-the-box thinking).

-4 Problems require the development of creative/innovative solutions, including new methods/procedures/approaches.
-(Few positions within state government rise to this level).
+Problems require the development of creative/innovative solutions, including new methods/procedures/approaches.
+(Note that few positions within state government rise to this level).